Kangleipak: Daily life

 Most people of ancient Kangleipak were farmers tied to their lands.
 Their dwellings were restricted to immediate family members.

 Architecture

 The ancient architectural designs of common houses were believed to be sustainable, eco friendly and affordable.
 It gives a cooling effect during hot summer and a warming effect during chilling winter.

 Religious beliefs

 The ancient religion of the indigenous ethnicities of the hills and the plains is the Sanamahism.
 The abstract concept of the space time entity is the ultimate God creator of the universe.

 Beliefs in the divine and in the afterlife were ingrained in ancient Kangleipak from its inception.
 The ancient rulers were based on the divine right of kings.

 Military

-The Ancient Meitei military ran un the Lallup system.
+The Ancient Meitei military ran in the Lallup system.
 Lal-lup system (literally, Lal means war; lup means club or association or organization) was a predominant system in ancient Kangleipak.
 According to the system, every men of indigenous ethnicity of above 16 years of age was a member.